 The summary of opportunities and constraints used for the Abu Dhabi spatial prioritization is shown in Appendix B.5.

 Examples of opportunity and constraints inputs into the opportunity and constraints layer are presented in Figure 3-10.

 - 1. Opportunity Al Ain World Heritage Site Boundary supplied by ADACH - 2.
-Opportunity Important Bird Area (Abu al Abyadh island) supplied by Birdlife International - 3.
+Opportunity Important Bird Area (Abu al Abyadh island) supplied by Birdlife International 3.
 Constraints Planned Developments in Abu Dhabi supplied by DMA - 4.
-Constraints Oilfields supplied by ADCO
+Constraints Major Projects in Dubai captured using data from Dubai Centre for GIS

-Figure 3-10: Examples of Opportunity and Constraints within Abu Dhabi
+Figure 3-10: Examples of Opportunity and Constraints in UAE